yguitton/training-material/events/tracks/gta2025-bioNT.md

 program:
   - section: "Set up your compute environment"
     description: |
       Get started by setting up your IPython notebook within Galaxy and installing the needed dependencies.
 You can follow the tutorial below.
+Unfortunately the French Galaxy server is not supporting the interactive Jupyter Notebook at the moment.
+Please choose one of the other Galaxy instances (US, EU, AU) to follow this training.
 Please let us know if you need support via the Slack channel.
     tutorials:
       - name: galaxy-intro-jupyter
         topic: galaxy-interface